a-madhukar/job-quest-2018/README.md

 (Sorry.
 Please just google it)

 ### Features
-- Users can get a joke from [Chuck Norris API](http://www.icndb.com/api/)
+- Users can get a joke from [Chuck Norris API](http://www.icndb.com/api/).
+Use the fetching multiple random jokes endpoint
 - Users has options to change number of result jokes, user's first name and last name
 - How to display the result is up to you.